Free Me (album): Background

 In 2001, Bunton released her solo debut album A Girl Like Me through Virgin Records.
 It spent over 12 weeks inside the UK Albums Chart, peaking at number four and earning a gold certification by the British Phonographic Industry (BPI).
 It also produced her only solo chart-topper "What Took You So Long?" and the top-five single "Take My Breath Away".
-Bunton explained that she left Virgin Records due to a lack of support from the label, citing a desire to work with a label "where I know people are going to be right behind me and work as hard as I do.'"
+By 2002, Bunton realized that Virgin Records, who had launched both the Spice Girls and her solo career, was losing interest in her future.
+Despite the number-one success of "What Took You So Long?", she left the label, explaining: "They [Virgin] came to me and said, 'Let's do a demo thing for the second album.' [but] I actually walked away [...]
+I want to take this where I know people are going to be right behind me and work as hard as I do."
+After parting ways with Virgin, she faced a music industry increasingly focused on younger, TV-created stars, yet Simon Fuller soon offered her a new record deal with 19 Recordings.